 Tier 1 Film Schools

-Tier 1 includes the very best film schools in the US — these are extremely presitigious programs with many successful alums.
+Tier 1 includes the very best film schools in the US — these are extremely prestigious programs with many successful alums.

 The school provides access to great off-campus internships throughout the school year and summer at places such as NBCUniversal, Lionsgate, and Pixar.
-Additionally, there are many opportunities to screen your work including at the prestigious USC First Look Film Festival, which is attended by many industry professionals.
+Additionally, there are many opportunities to screen your work.
+These opportunities include the prestigious USC First Look Film Festival, which is attended by many industry professionals.

-I don’t know if NYU Tisch students heard this adage as well, but the saying goes, “If you want to make a living, go to USC; if you want to make art, go to NYU.”
-It has to do with it's New York location: while L.A. is the center of commercial film and television, New York has become the center of independent filmmaking.
+I don’t know if NYU Tisch students heard this adage as well, but the saying in film circles goes, “If you want to make a living, go to USC; if you want to make art, go to NYU.”
+It has to do with Tisch's location: while L.A. is the center of commercial film and television, New York has become the center of independent filmmaking.

-That being said, NYU does have famous alumni working in Hollywood such as Martin Scorsese and Spike Lee, but NYU has a longer list of alumni working in the independent scene such as Alfonso Gomez-Rejon (Me and Earl and the Dying Girl), Joel Cohen (Fargo), documentarian Morgan Spurlock (Super Size Me), and experimental filmmaker George Von Steiner.
+While NYU does have some famous alumni working in Hollywood such as Martin Scorsese and Spike Lee, it has a longer list of alumni working in the independent scene: Alfonso Gomez-Rejon (Me and Earl and the Dying Girl), Joel Coen (Fargo), documentarian Morgan Spurlock (Super Size Me), and experimental filmmaker George Von Steiner.

-Due to it’s New York location, NYU provides students with the opportunity to intern year-round at places such as The Weinstein Company, Fox Searchlight, The Tonight Show Starring Jimmy Fallon, and Late Show With Stephen Colbert.
-Also, the school provides tons of opportunities to screen your work including at the Manoogian Screenings, which are held at the Directors Guild Theater in Los Angeles.
+Due to its New York location, NYU provides students with the opportunity to intern year-round at places such as The Weinstein Company, Fox Searchlight, The Tonight Show Starring Jimmy Fallon, and Late Show With Stephen Colbert.
+Also, the school provides tons of opportunities to screen your work, including at the Manoogian Screenings (held at the Directors Guild Theater in Los Angeles).